AgentOps-AI/agentops/examples/watsonx_examples/README.md

 File: [watsonx-tokenization-model.ipynb](https://github.com/AgentOps-AI/agentops/blob/0.4.9/examples/watsonx_examples/watsonx-tokeniation-model.ipynb)

 This notebook demonstrates:
-- Tokenizing text with IBM Watson.x AI models
+- Tokenizing text with IBM Watsonx AI models
 - Retrieving model details
 - Comparing tokenization between different models

-## IBM Watson.x AI Models
+## IBM Watsonx AI Models

-The examples use the following IBM Watson.x AI models:
+The examples use the following IBM Watsonx AI models:
 - `google/flan-ul2`: A text generation model
 - `meta-llama/llama-3-3-70b-instruct`: A chat completion model

-You can explore other available models through the IBM Watson.x platform.
+You can explore other available models through the IBM Watsonx platform.

 ## AgentOps Integration

 These examples show how to use AgentOps to monitor and analyze your AI applications.
-AgentOps automatically instruments your IBM Watson.x AI calls to provide insights into performance, usage patterns, and model behavior.
+AgentOps automatically instruments your IBM Watsonx AI calls to provide insights into performance, usage patterns, and model behavior.

 To learn more about AgentOps, visit [https://www.agentops.ai](https://www.agentops.ai)